Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Experimental Setup

 \section{Experimental Setup}

-\textbf{Datasets.} MNIST (60k/10k, 10~classes) and CIFAR-10 (50k/10k, 10~classes).
-No augmentation is applied to CIFAR-10: augmentation inflates within-class variability and suppresses NC1~\cite{kothapalli2022review}.
+\textbf{Datasets.} MNIST~\citep{lecun1998gradient} (60k/10k, 10~classes), CIFAR-10~\citep{krizhevsky2009learning} (50k/10k, 10~classes), and Fashion-MNIST~\citep{xiao2017fashion} (60k/10k, 10~classes; added in revision as a third dataset to test generalisation of the threshold rule).
+No augmentation is applied to CIFAR-10: augmentation inflates within-class variability and suppresses NC1~\citep{kothapalli2022neural}.

-\textbf{Architectures.} A configurable MLP (width 512 unless stated) on MNIST; ResNet-20~\cite{he2016deep} on CIFAR-10.
+\textbf{Architectures.} A configurable MLP (width 512 unless stated) and ResNet-20~\citep{he2016deep}, each evaluated on MNIST, Fashion-MNIST, and CIFAR-10 to complete the architecture~$\times$~dataset grid (Section~\ref{sec:threshold}).
 Both use ReLU unless stated.
-The MLP body consists of \texttt{Flatten} $\to$ (\texttt{Linear} $\to$ \texttt{Act}) $\times d$ $\to$ \texttt{Linear} (head), where $d$ is the number of hidden layers (depth).
-Weights are initialised with Kaiming normal; biases zero.
+The MLP body is a \texttt{Flatten} layer followed by $d$ repetitions of a (\texttt{Linear}, activation) block and a final \texttt{Linear} classification head, where $d$ is the number of hidden layers (depth).
+Weights are initialised with Kaiming normal~\citep{he2015delving}; biases zero.